nethalo/backup-scripts/README.md

 - For MyDumper: User will define weekly and daily retention times.
 - For Mysqldump: User will define weekly and daily retention times.
-- For Mysqlbinlog user will define number of days that the binlog files will be keep it
+- For Mysqlbinlog: User will define number of days that the binlog files will be keep it
+- For XtraBackup: User will define weekly and daily retention times.

 ## Binlog backup
 pull-binlogs.sh